A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Model

 at the interface.
 With this, the diffuse-interface version of the momentum balance equation takes its final form

 Calculation of $\Fdrag$ from a first-principle study requires a detailed knowledge of the fluid-solid interaction forces and the structure of the interface on the atomic scale.
 Such a calculation is beyond the scope of the present study.
-Fortunately, such a detailed knowledge is not necessary.
+Fortunately, such detailed knowledge is not necessary.
 Rather, it is sufficient to make sure that the drag force hinders the fluid motion relative to the solid body such that the no-slip boundary condition is satisfied.
-A simple way to achieve this goal is to set $\Fdrag \propto (\ua-\ub)$, where $\alpha$ and $\beta$ stand for fluid and solid phases, respectively.
-In this study, we therefore set~\cite{Beckermann1999,Subhedar2015},
+Therefore, we follow previous studies and adopt an empirical model which was first suggested in~\cite{Beckermann1999} and successfully tested also in~\cite{Subhedar2015},